ReesMorrison/NetlifyBlogThemes/content/post/2021-02-08-decisions-the-card-players-a-painting-by-paul-cezanne/DecisionsCardPlayersCezanne.md

 slug: []
 categories:
   - Painting
-tags:
-  - Decisions - impressionism
-  - Decisions - everyday
+tags: ["Ubiquity,", "Constrained or Wide Open,", "Solo or Multiple Deciders,", "Pattern Identification,", "Meaningfulness", ]
 meta_img: images/image.png
 description: Paul Cezanne's impressionist painting of two men playing cards in a cafe.
 ---

 In Paul Cézanne’s “The Card Players” ("Les joueurs de cartes"), we peek in on two men engrossed in a game of cards.
 Although Cezanne probably painted this calm and pleasurable glimpse of French life without a thought to its implications for decision-making, we can interpret from it several.